Amazon arbitrage: Finding products and reselling – this is how the business model works

 How to sell tactical on Amazon Arbitrage?

-Selling goods and private label on Amazon or operating dropshipping – most people can probably imagine that.
-However, a fourth business model that far fewer sellers actively engage in is less known: Amazon Arbitrage, also called online arbitrage or retail arbitrage.
+Selling goods and private label on Amazon or operating dropshipping – most people can probably imagine these.
+However, a fourth business model that far fewer sellers actively pursue is less known: Amazon arbitrage, also known as online arbitrage or retail arbitrage.

-In this context, arbitrage could be a manageable yet rewarding approach for Amazon beginners to gain valuable experience with selling on Amazon without immediately exposing themselves to significant financial or legal risks.
-Therefore, we would like to clarify in this article what is meant by arbitrage in e-commerce, how the model works, and whether it can be operated legally at all.
+In this context, arbitrage could be a calculable yet rewarding approach for Amazon beginners to gain valuable experience with selling on Amazon without immediately exposing themselves to significant financial or legal risks.
+Therefore, we would like to clarify in this article what is understood by arbitrage in e-commerce, how the model works, and whether it can be operated legally at all.

 Similarly, retail arbitrage or online arbitrage in retail and e-commerce refers to the practice of exploiting the price difference between two or more markets to generate profit.
 In this process, sellers purchase a product at a lower price to then resell it at a higher price on another platform.

-Example: A tent from a popular manufacturer is offered at a discounted price of 499 euros on eBay.
-However, the same model is being sold for 575 euros on Amazon.
-Buying it on eBay and selling it on Amazon would yield a profit of 76 euros due to the price difference between the two markets.
+Example: A tent from a popular manufacturer is offered at a discounted price of 499 Euros on eBay.
+However, the same model is traded for 575 Euros on Amazon.
+Buying it on eBay and selling it on Amazon thus generates a profit of 76 Euros due to the price difference between the two markets.

 Like any business model, retail or online arbitrage on Amazon has some advantages, but also a few downsides.